This

 Franchot Tone.
 The original director, Irving Allen, gladly departed

-after a barrage of tomatoes were thrown his direction, chief of among
+after a barrage of tomatoes was thrown his direction, chief among

 them, Laughton.
 The film was somewhat of a team effort as it was